 Lesson 2: Make sure you analyze all potential root problems and solutions by gathering data and reflecting.

 Of course it’s impossible to be 100% objective when judging what lead to your problem, but that’s where analysis comes in.
 For each root cause that you marked with a yes in your decision tree, ask what data you need to verify your answer.
 For example, to see if your salary is below industry average, you can use Google to compare it to several statistics.
-And to figure out if you really were passed during the last promotion round, ask coworkers when they were last promoted and come up with your own, company-internal data.
+And to figure out why you didn’t get promoted, ask coworkers when they were last promoted and come up with your own, company-internal data.

 The point of analysis is to never accept statements at face value, including your own.
 It gets you to pause and reflect before moving on, which is what makes it so valuable.